dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Steve Smith](https://ardalis.com/)

-ASP.NET Core MVC has built-in support for formatting response data, using fixed formats or in response to client specifications.
+ASP.NET Core MVC has support for formatting response data.
+Response data can be formatted using specific formats or in response to client requested format.

 [View or download sample code](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/web-api/advanced/formatting) ([how to download](xref:index#how-to-download-a-sample))

 ## Format-Specific Action Results

 Some action result types are specific to a particular format, such as <xref:Microsoft.AspNetCore.Mvc.JsonResult> and <xref:Microsoft.AspNetCore.Mvc.ContentResult>.
-Actions can return specific results that are formatted in a particular format, regardless of client preferences.
+Actions can return results that are formatted in a particular format, regardless of client preferences.
 For example, returning `JsonResult` returns JSON-formatted data.
 Returning `ContentResult` or a string returns plain-text-formatted string data.

 An action isn't required to return any specific type.
 ASP.NET Core supports any object return value.
 Results from actions that return objects that are not <xref:Microsoft.AspNetCore.Mvc.IActionResult> types are serialized using the appropriate <xref:Microsoft.AspNetCore.Mvc.Formatters.IOutputFormatter> implementation.
 For more information, see <xref:web-api/action-return-types>.

 The built-in helper method <xref:Microsoft.AspNetCore.Mvc.ControllerBase.Ok*> returns JSON-formatted data:
 [!code-csharp[](./formatting/sample/Controllers/AuthorsController.cs?name=snippet_get)]

 The sample download returns the list of authors.
-The F12 browser developer tools or [Postman](https://www.getpostman.com/tools) displays the response header containing **content-type:** `application/json; charset=utf-8`.
+Using the F12 browser developer tools or [Postman](https://www.getpostman.com/tools) with the previous code:

+* The response header containing **content-type:** `application/json; charset=utf-8` is displayed.
-The F12 browser developer tool displays the request headers, such as the `Accept` header.
+* The request headers are displayed.
+For example, the `Accept` header.
 The `Accept` header is ignored by the preceding code.

-To return plain text formatted data, use `ContentResult` and the `Content` helper:
+To return plain text formatted data, use <xref:Microsoft.AspNetCore.Mvc.ContentResult.Content> and the <xref:Microsoft.AspNetCore.Mvc.ContentResult.Content> helper:

 [!code-csharp[](./formatting/sample/Controllers/AuthorsController.cs?name=snippet_about)]